The Conflict at a Glance

 2007 Parliamentary elections held in July were judged to be free and fair.
 The Justice and Development Party (AKP) won the majority of seats and formed a one-party government with Recep Tayyip Erdoğan returning as Prime Minister.
 Those opposed to the Islamist-rooted AKP feared this victory could undermine Turkey’s secular traditions, but Erdoğan refuted this charge, pledging to work for national unity and to continue the effort to join the European Union as well as the battle against Kurdish rebels in the east of Turkey.
 The 2007 election was originally called after opposition parties blocked the AKP’s nominee for president, Abdullah Gül, because of fears that Gül, a devout Muslim, would steer the country toward becoming an Islamic state.
 Following the AKP win, Gül’s name was again put forward and in August he became President, vowing that “Islam and the state should be separate” and promising to be impartial while in office.
 Gül also became the chief of the military, which strongly opposed any movement away from secular governance.
 Senior officers boycotted Gül’s swearing-in ceremony.
 The military and the opposition supported stronger action against the PKK and in October, parliament voted to allow the military to launch attacks into northern Iraq.

-After the imprisonment of PKK leader Abdullah Öcalan in 1999 and his subsequent call for the PKK to take a peaceful approach, the PKK declared a ceasefire.
-Hostilities and casualties declined markedly and this conflict was removed from the Armed Conflicts Report in 2002.
-Unfortunately, no real peace process was established.
-The frequency of armed clashes between government forces and the Kurdish rebels increased in 2003 and the total number of civilian, military and rebel deaths in this phase of the conflict was more than 1,000 by the end of 2007.
+In 1999, PKK leader Abdullah Öcalan was imprisoned; the PKK declared a ceasefire after he called on it to take a peaceful approach to negotiations.
+Hostilities and casualties related to the insurgency declined markedly, and this conflict was removed from the Armed Conflicts Report in 2002.
+Unfortunately, no real peace process was established; armed clashes between the military and Kurdish rebels increased in 2003 and civilian, military, and rebel deaths exceeded 1,000 by the end of 2007, marking a new phase of conflict.

-Stalled negotiations between the PKK and the Turkish government resumed at the end of 2012.
-At the end of 2015, negotiations were deadlocked.
+At the end of 2012, stalled negotiations between the PKK and the Turkish government resumed.
+By the end of 2015, however, negotiations had become deadlocked.

 The PKK has received support in the past from sister parties in Syria and Iran, as well as from Iraq.
 In the current phase of conflict, the PKK is reportedly moving to a strategy of using improvised explosive devices (IEDs) against the Turkish military.
 The PKK reportedly buys conventional weapons on eastern and western European markets and from developing countries in Africa and Asia.
 In 2007, reports indicated that lax controls over the distribution of U.S. weapons in Iraq in 2004 and 2005 allowed some of these weapons to find their way to Kurdish rebels.